Updated June, 2021

 The worksheet at the end of this publication shows the basic information needed to compute the financial measures.
 Asset and liability values should be recorded as close to the beginning and ending of the accounting year as possible.
 Include only farm assets, liabilities, and any property or investment that generates returns included in farm income.

 For calculating the financial performance ratios, farm assets should be valued at their current fair market value, minus any potential selling costs and income tax payments.

-Scheduled principal and interest payments on term debt include interest and principal that will have to be paid during the next year on intermediate and long-term farm loans.
-Do not include operating or other short-term loans.
-For loans amortized on an equal annual payment schedule, simply use the total payment due in the next year.
-For other loans add the principal portion due in the next year to the amount of interest that will have to be paid.
-Also include any long-term lease payments for machinery and equipment (but not land) that will come due.
+Scheduled principal payments on term debt include principal that was paid during the past year on intermediate and long-term farm loans.
+These can be found in the current liabilities section of the beginning of the year net worth statement.
+Also include any long-term lease payments for machinery and equipment (but not land) that came due.

 Gross farm revenue refers to total farm sales and miscellaneous farm income.
 Cash income should be adjusted to reflect changes in inventories of crops, livestock, and accounts receivable.
 Gross farm revenue does not include nonfarm income, loan funds received, nor income from sales of machinery, equipment, and real estate.